Documenting the real-life payback of LEED certification

 "We put that room on a switch," Cox says.

-While arguments surrounding LEED likely won't die anytime soon, part of the struggle with green construction has to do with a culture focusing on short-term costs rather than long-term benefits, says Richters.
+While arguments surrounding LEED likely won't die anytime soon, even as projects such as LEED data centers gain traction in the market, part of the struggle with green construction has to do with a culture focusing on short-term costs rather than long-term benefits, says Richters.

 Richters says he at first was skeptical of LEED's commissioning process for certification, believing that it might be an unnecessary layer of cost and bureaucracy.
 The architect found that the thorough inspection actually improved the performance of the building and ensured the quality of construction.